About the Matoba Lab at Owensboro Cancer Research Program

-Our research is focused on developing plant-made pharmaceuticals (PMPs).
+Our research is focused on plant-made pharmaceuticals (PMPs).

 To promote global public health, our goal is to develop affordable vaccines, immunotherapeutics, and antivirals based on protein engineering and plant biotechnology.
 Unlike conventional cell culture systems, plant-based protein production can be highly economical and scalable by exploiting simple natural resources, thereby facilitating the distribution of protein pharmaceuticals that are otherwise prohibitively expensive and limitedly available.
-Given the resources available within UofL Medical School and close collaboration with Kentucky BioProcessing, LLC, we have the capacity to perform translational research to bring PMPs from bench to bedside.
+As a member of Owensboro Cancer Research Program, we have access to various resources available within UofL Medical School and close collaboration with Kentucky BioProcessing, LLC.
+Given these resources, we have the capacity to perform translational research to bring PMPs from bench to bedside.

 Mucosal immunology and immunotoxicology